stoplightio/spectral/CONTRIBUTING.md

 > We try to respond to all pull requests and issues within 7 days.
 We welcome feedback from everyone involved in the project in open pull requests.

+### Contributing from a Windows based environment

+Spectral is a cross-platform tool and we do our best to ensure it honors specifics of the underlying operating system it's being run on.

+From a contributing standpoint, we also aim to make it easier for everyone to help move the product forward.
+This section is dedicated to people that primarily work on a Windows based environment.

+The recommended IDE to contribute to Spectral is **[VisualStudio Code](https://code.visualstudio.com/)** (aka. vscode).

+The repository is configured to checkout files using LF as line ending terminators and vscode honors this just fine.

+Upon opening Spectral folder under vscode, some workspace recommended extensions will be proposed to be installed.
+Please accept and install them as they will make your contributing journey nicer.

+- **[EditorConfig](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig)**: Applies some minor file normalization when saving files
+- **[Jest runner](https://marketplace.visualstudio.com/items?itemName=firsttris.vscode-jest-runner)**: Provides you with easy way to troubleshoot and debug failing tests
+- **[Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)**: Makes it easy to locally test and tweak your code in a Linux container based development environment.

+Most of the time, working natively from vscode will work fine.
+However, it may happen that the CI cringes because a test fails when ran in a Linux context.
+The repository contains a ready to use pre-configured Linux based development container for that exact purpose.
+Activate the vscode Command Palette (`Ctrl + Shift + P`), type `>reopen co` and select `Remote-Containers: Reopen in Container`.
+Bam!
+You're now in a Linux environment.
+And you terminal is now a native `bash`.

+Would you want to switch back to the standard experience, using the Command Palette, type `>reopen lo` and select `Remote-Containers: Reopen locally`.
+Welcome back to the Windows world!

 ## To run tests

 We run tests in the two environments that Spectral supports - the browser, and node.js.
 Browser tests are run in a headless Chrome browser via the Karma test runner, while node.js tests are run via the Jest test runner.